5 Reasons Why Your Dog Scratching Harness – How to stop it?

 So, when you make them wear a harness, they feel restrained.
 It can trigger their fight-or-flight response, and they may try to scratch or bite their way out of the restraint.

 Therefore, you may need to acclimate him to it slowly, starting with short periods while he’s calm and relaxed.
-You can also try using a positive reinforcement training technique called clicker training to help him associate the harness with something positive, such as treats or praise.
+You can also try using a positive reinforcement technique called clicker training to help him associate the harness with something positive, such as treats or praise.

 A Harness is an Unfamiliar Object to Him